acothaha/learning/data_engineering/de_zoomcamp_2023/notes/Week 4: Analytics Engineering.md

 1. Deliver data which is *understandable* to the business users.

-2. Deliver *fast* quest performance.
+2. Deliver *fast* query performance.

 Other goals such as reducing redundant data (prioritized by other approaches such as [3NF](https://www.wikiwand.com/en/Third_normal_form#:~:text=Third%20normal%20form%20(3NF)%20is,integrity%2C%20and%20simplify%20data%20management.) by Bill Inmon) are secondary to these goals.
-Dimensional Modeling alsi differs from other approaches to Data Warehouse design such as [Data Vaults](https://www.wikiwand.com/en/Data_vault_modeling)
+Dimensional Modeling also differs from other approaches to Data Warehouse design such as [Data Vaults](https://www.wikiwand.com/en/Data_vault_modeling)

 Dimensional Modeling is based around 2 important concepts:
 - ***Face Table***